imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/text_similarity.md

 - Similarity between two words, sentences or documents is a function of commonality shared by them.
 This commonality can be measured by different metrics.
 - Recently there has been a trend of using semantic based approaches, but historically, many similarity based non-neural algorthms were built.
-- But what is the best string similarity algorithm?
-Well, it’s quite hard to answer this question, at least without knowing anything else, like what you require it for.
+- But which is the best string similarity algorithm?
+Well, it’s quite hard to answer this question, at least without knowing anything else, like what you require it for i.e. your use case.
-- And even after having a basic idea, it’s quite hard to pinpoint to a good algorithm without first trying them out on different datasets.
+- And even after having a basic idea, it’s quite hard to pinpoint a good algorithm without first trying them out on different datasets.
 It’s a trial and error process.
 - To make this journey simpler, I have tried to list down and explain the workings of the most basic string similarity algorithms out there.
 Give them a try, it may be what you needed all along :peace: